 It can get frustrating especially when you really want to get out of the debt hole but feel hopeless because you’ve done everything you could.

 My wife and I were on the same boat a couple of years ago.
 We were in debt to the tune of $40K.
-I was the only one working in the family and wasn’t making a whole of money.
-In short, debt consumed our lives.
-Well, it pretty much consumed our lives.
+I was the only one working in the family and wasn’t making a whole lot of money.

 We didn’t want to live a life full of debt and other negative consequences that came with it.
 So, we decided to pay it off.
 We did it in 2.5 years.